 Buried underneath a pile of seasonally-changing draped flowers is Maison Sauvage, a health-forward restaurant with possibly the most otherworldly terrace in all of Paris.
 The carnival-esque cascade of flowers starts from Maison Sauvage’s third floor and just barely brushes the ground floor awning to create a spectacle impossible to miss, especially from the various tables scattered around the sidewalk.
 Open for three meals a day (and brunch), Maison Sauvage offers a sizable menu of trendy staples like avocado toast, quinoa bowls, and fish tacos.
 Be warned: tables inside their two-story dining room can easily be booked in advance, but the breathtaking terrace is first come, first served.

 Founded in 1902, La Palette has a famous-artist-patron infused history almost stereotypical of the Saint-Germain-des-Pres neighborhood (in this case, Pablo Picasso and Paul Cezanne among others), but unlike other cafes, it has a ubiquitous amount of artwork from the era in question on display in its back, landmark-designated room.
 There’s also the fabulously classic, classy, plant-adorned terrace to check out, also adjacent to some historic artwork etched into the windows.
-In terms of food, La Palette also differs from a lot of historical cafés by offering a paired down menu primarily consisting of fish and eggs (but not fish eggs), perfectly enjoyable on the charming, old-school terrace.
+In terms of food, La Palette also differs from a lot of historical cafés by offering a paired down menu primarily consisting of fish and eggs (as well as some fish eggs, preferably with champagne), perfectly enjoyable on the charming, old-school terrace.

 The rooftop terrace of the Brasserie Auteuil is so dreamy, with its ivy-entangled wooden beams, delicate decorations, sun-filled splendor, and rustic vibe, that the food served within it doesn’t matter much.
 Fortunately, Brasserie Auteuil offers fantastic classic Italian food featuring Burrata, pasta, pizza, beef, a selection of Italian desserts and sorbets, and a sizeable drink list from a sizeable bar.
 Getting a seat in the downstairs restaurant is easy enough, but to enjoy an afternoon on the terrace that feels like a vacation away from the city, be sure to book well in advance.